-Adams, a Whig, was the representative for Massachusetts’s 8th congressional district from 1847 to 1849.
+Adams was the representative for Massachusetts’s 8th congressional district and was a Whig.
+He served from 1847 to 1849.

 From Dec 1831 to Feb 1848, Adams missed 615 of 4,762 roll call votes, which is 12.9%.
 This is better than the median of 24.5% among the lifetime records of representatives serving in Feb 1848.
 The chart below reports missed votes over time.